MicrosoftDocs/query-docs/README.md

 # Microsoft Data Analysis Expressions (DAX) Power Query M language references README

-Welcome to the [DAX](/dax) and [Power Query M](powerquery-m) language references.
-Please review this README to learn more how you can contribute to documentation on the open-source Microsoft Docs platform.
+Welcome to the DAX and Power Query M language references.
+Please review this README to learn more about how you can contribute to documentation on the open-source Microsoft Docs platform.

 ## Contribute

-To learn about how you can help improve documentation, see [Contributing to Microsoft DAX and Power Query M Reference documentation](/contributing.md).
+To learn about how you can help improve documentation, see [Contributing to Microsoft DAX and Power Query M Reference documentation](https://github.com/MicrosoftDocs/query-docs-pr/blob/main/CONTRIBUTING.md).

 ## Code of Conduct